netxms/netxms-doc/admin/glossary.rst

   Action
     Configurable operation which can be executed by the system when :term:`Event` is passing thru :term:`Event Processing Policy`.
-Multiple action types are supported, including email or SMS notification, executing OS commands and forwarding events to another instance of |product_name| server.
+Multiple action types are supported, including email or notifications (SMS, instant messages), executing OS commands and forwarding events to another instance of |product_name| server.

   Alarm
     Outstanding issue which require operator attention.
 Alarms are created by